fgianoli/Python_rest_services/README.md

     09#  USER = 'user'
     10#  PASSWORD = 'user'

-5 - Go to the downloaded folder and start the CGI Script for Local Rest Service Server (set PORT in server.py)
+5 - Go to the folder and start the CGI Script for Local Rest Service Server (set PORT in server.py)

     python server.py